vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 In order to help facilitate this, we run **unmodified** versions of the Mastodon code found on the project's official [GitHub](https://github.com/mastodon/mastodon) repository.

-We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)) or perform any other local modifications to the Mastodon stack.
+We do not run any of the available Mastodon forks (such as [Glitch](https://glitch-soc.github.io/docs/) or [Hometown](https://github.com/hometown-fork/hometown)) or perform any other local modifications to the Mastodon stack unless it's required to properly interact with our systems.
 We do not intend to modify or customize Mastodon code in any other way that changes the default user experience.

 ## Core Elements